What works are eligible for copyright protection?

 As set out above, artistic works in the form of drawings of a technical nature (such as engineering drawings, flow charts, etc) and works of craftmanship (such as prototypes, models, etc) can enjoy copyright protection.

-Copyright owners have, in the past, sought to rely on the copyright in their engineering drawings to prevent third parties from making three-dimensional versions of their works by way of reverse engineering, ie by copying an existing, legally made, three-dimensional article made from the drawings.
+Copyright owners have, in the past, sought to rely on the copyright in their engineering drawings to prevent third parties from making three-dimensional versions of their works by way of reverse engineering, ie by copying an existing, legally made, three-dimensional article that has been made from the copyright protected drawings.